glenkitchen/menu-lit-element/README.md

 * properties
 * events

-## Known Issues and Limitations
+## Limitations

 * Submenus in submenus are not supported.
-This is by design as we don't consider nested submenus to be good UX.

 ## Acknowledgements

 * MenuLitElement is based on the application menu in [mxGraph](https://github.com/jgraph/mxgraph) and the accompanying [Graph Editor](https://jgraph.github.io/mxgraph/javascript/examples/grapheditor/www/index.html) example application.
-* The project structure is based on the [start-lit-element](https://github.com/PolymerLabs/start-lit-element) sample LitElement project.
-* This project is built with version 3.0 of the [Polymer CLI](https://polymer-library.polymer-project.org/3.0/docs/tools/polymer-cli).